MFernstrom/js-sif/README.md

 SIF grabs all .js files in the directory (recursively) and scans them for MySQL queries `.query(`, when it finds them it collects the SQL statement and analyzes it for string concatenation as well as string literals.

 ## Notes
 SIF does not follow variables.
-A not uncommon pattern is to use constants for SQL statements, such as
+A fairly common pattern is to use constants for SQL statements, such as

 ```
 connection.query(SQL_GET_ALL_USERS, function (error, results, fields) {